UW-Fox Valley Foundation

 Outstanding Alumni Award

-While UW Fox Valley is proud of all our alumni, the UW-Fox Valley Foundation has created a special award to honor outstanding alumni who reflect the ideals of UW-Fox Valley and whose achievements and contributions within their field of work or in their community have made a significant difference.
+While the Fox Cities campus is proud of all our alumni, the Foundation has created a special award to honor outstanding alumni who reflect the ideals of the Fox Cities campus and whose achievements and contributions within their field of work or in their community have made a significant difference.

 Nominate an Outstanding Alumnus

 Dr. Charles Russell Clayton